-Capital Fund Description California Transit Security Grant Program (CTSGP) The Highway Safety, Traffic Reduction, Air Quality and Port Security Bond Act of 2006, approved as Proposition 1B, authorized issuing \$19.925 billion in general obligation bonds over ten years.
-Those sales fund transportation capital projects that relieve congestion, facilitate goods movement, improve air quality, and enhance the safety of the state's transportation system.
-The CTSGP, funded with \$1 billion of the \$19.925, is one of several programs created by Prop 1B and is administered by the California Governor's Office of Emergency Services.
-Funding from the CTSGP is for projects that protect critical transportation infrastructure and the traveling public from acts of terrorism, major disasters and other emergencies.
-These funds are appropriated annually by the Legislature to the State Controller's Office and allocated by Public Utilities Code formula.
-Half go to Local Operators based on fare-box revenues and half to Regional Entities according to their population.
-In the San Francisco Bay Area, the regional entity is the Metropolitan Transportation Commission.
-Any interest earnings can be spent on projects that are eligible under the program.
+Capital Fund Description California Transit Security Grant Program (CTSGP) The Highway Safety, 2006, approved as Pr obligation bonds over that relieve congesti enhance the safety of with \$1 billion of the and is administered k Funding from the C infrastructure and the other emergencies.
+T the State Controller's go to Local Operator according to their pop the Metropolitan Trar on projects that are e v, Traffic Reduction, Air Quality and Port Security Bond Act of Proposition 1B, authorized issuing \$19.925 billion in general ver ten years.
+Those sales fund transportation capital projects ation, facilitate goods movement, improve air quality, and v of the state's transportation system.
+The CTSGP, funded he \$19.925, is one of several programs created by Prop 1B l by the California Governor's Office of Emergency Services.
+CTSGP is for projects that protect critical transportation he traveling public from acts of terrorism, major disasters and These funds are appropriated annually by the Legislature to 's Office and allocated by Public Utilities Code formula.
+Half ors based on fare-box revenues and half to Regional Entities opulation.
+In the San Francisco Bay Area, the regional entity is ansportation Commission.
+Any interest earnings can be spent eligible under the program.